ccb-hms/HarvardInovalonUserGuide/README.md

 You can use VS Code to interactively query the database.
 It provides syntax highlighting and code completion to make the task of designing complicated queries easier.
 See the documentation for the extension for additional details and functionality.

+## Example Workflows

+### R
+* `Code\R\AgeGenderDiagnosisRegression.R`:
+This example demonstrates how to manipulate the claimcode, member, and member_enrollment tables to generate a dataset to investigate the relationship between gender, age, and ASD diagnoses.
+The Inovalon tables are manipuleted on the SQL Server to generate the data set of interest, and the analytic-ready table is then pulled into R to fit a simple regression model.
+Althought the SQL statements are embedded in the R script, they were designed interactively using SSMS and pasted into the R workflow.